 Today, we intend to put the grant writing process into perspective!

-While grants certainly can serve as a great way to secure seed money, expand a program, support a capital campaign, or complete a one-time project, they are by far the least effective way to raise big dollars on a short timeline.
+Grant writing can help secure seed money, expand a program, support a capital campaign, or complete a one-time project.
+However, grants are by far the least effective way to raise big dollars on a short timeline.

 Grant writing is more than simply putting words on paper.
-The next time your board proposes grants as a solution for short-term fundraising needs, take into consideration the following facts every board member should know.
+The next time your board proposes grants as a solution for short-term fundraising needs, consider the following facts every board member should know.

-1. Consider it a RED FLAG if your organization is more than 30% dependent on grant funds for general operating expenses!
+1. Consider it a RED FLAG if your organization is more than 30% dependent on funds from grant writing for general operating expenses!

-Grants are great.
-However, if your organization is incapable of keeping the lights on, staff in place, and critical programs running without grant dollars, you are playing “Russian Roulette” with your mission.
+Grant writing is great.
+However, if your organization can’t keep the lights on or critical programs running without grant dollars, you are playing “Russian Roulette” with your mission.
 What happens if one more of the grants you depend on is not awarded?
-Are you prepared to fire staff, reduce program hours, or worse…close a program down?
+Are you prepared to fire staff, reduce program hours, or worse, close a program down?
 Donors request copies of your finances, proof of community partnership, and an outline of your sustainability plan for this very reason!
 They do not want to create dependency or contribute to a sinking ship.

-2. Even the highest quality proposals might not be selected for funding.
+2. Even grant writing that produces the highest quality proposals might not be selected for funding.

 It’s easy to blame the grant writer if proposals are not getting funded.
-However, while the skill and experience of the writer are extremely important, even the best grant writer cannot guarantee the proposal will be awarded funds.
-Many foundation donors make their decisions based on the priority areas and their personal passions.
+However, while grant writing is extremely important, even the best grant writer cannot guarantee the proposal will be awarded funds.
+Many foundation donors make their decisions based on priority areas.
 Your proposal might be perfect, but someone else’s might “resonate” more with that donor.
-State and federal dollars are dependent on many factors…some of which can be controlled (such as the quality of the narrative) and others that cannot (if your organization falls within a specific tier/geographic region.)
+Ultimately, you can control the quality of the narrative, but you can’t control your organization’s specific tier or geographic region.

 3. Most grants are part of a competitive grant cycle.
-Just because your organization is “encouraged to apply” does NOT mean you will receive funding.
+Just because your organization is “encouraged to apply” does NOT mean grant writing will result in funding.

-Program officers are often instructed to encourage all “eligible” participants to apply.
-Donors love to entertain diverse proposals and like to have options.
-Encouragement is amazing but is not an award notification, so do not begin spending those dollars in your head before you receive them!
+Program officers encourage all “eligible” participants to apply.
+Donors love to entertain diverse proposals.
+Encouragement is amazing but it’s not an award notification.
 There is a lot of relationship building that needs to happen between and organization and a prospective donor (be it a foundation, business, church, or individual).
 Donor-relations that build donor-retention apply to the foundation world too.

 A grant is an investment.
 Donors want to fund your organization’s IMPACT, not your existence.
-Your organization must submit realistic proposals, establish efficient tracking systems, and report your impact to the donor and stakeholders.
+Your organization must submit realistic proposals, establish efficient tracking systems, and report your impact to the donor.
 It is easy to focus on the size of the check and forget that your grant proposal is essentially a contract.
-You cannot use grant dollars for anything you want or need, but rather must restrict the use of those funds to the line items you submitted to the donor in your proposal.
-If you do need to make programmatic or budget changes, you must reach out to the donor to request authorization to do so.
-In many cases, donors even expect grantees to sign a contract acknowledging that if funds are not utilized in the approved manner or performance goals are not met, and the organization may be required to reimburse those dollars.
+You cannot use grant dollars for anything you want.
+Remember, you must restrict the use of those funds to the line items you submitted in your proposal.
+If you do need to make programmatic or budget changes, you must reach out to the donor to request authorization.
+In many cases, donors even expect grantees to sign a contract.
+If funds are not utilized in the approved manner or performance goals are not met, the organization may be required to reimburse those dollars.

 5. Quality proposals depend on quality program designs.

 Your team must develop a strong program design before ever submitting a proposal.
-The grant writer must have access to key information such as the program/project need, financial documents, prior impact data, partnership agreements, goals/objectives, and evaluation processes.
-Even if your organization has the most gifted grant writer on earth, they cannot be expected to “whip up a winning proposal out of thin air” any more than a professional jockey could be expected to win the Kentucky Derby riding a pony.
+The grant writer must have access to key information.
+Examples include the program/project need, financial documents, prior impact data, partnership agreements, goals/objectives, and evaluation processes.
+Even the most gifted grant writer cannot be expected to “whip up a winning proposal out of thin air” any more than a professional jockey could be expected to win the Kentucky Derby riding a pony.

 6. Grants alone do not create sustainability but certainly can contribute to support capacity building and sustainability initiatives.

-Since donors are investing dollars in your proposed project or program, your board and staff should actively seek ways to invest those dollars instead of simply “expend” them.
-Rather than utilize funds on low-impact line items, consider ways to maximize the long-term impact.
-Capacity building initiatives could include the creation of new program infrastructure, development of a comprehensive marketing plan and outreach materials, creation or update of your website to increase visibility, engagement, and online contributions, board development training, or any other initiative that will benefit your organization beyond the grant cycle.
+Donors are investing dollars in your proposed project or program.
+Therefore, your board and staff should actively seek ways to invest those dollars, not just “use” them.
+Consider ways to maximize the long-term impact.
+Capacity building initiatives include things like the creation of new program.
+Another example is the development of a comprehensive marketing plan and outreach materials.
+Along those same lines, update your website to increase visibility, engagement, and online contributions.
+Don’t forget Board Development training.
+Remember, capacity building is any initiative that will benefit your organization beyond the grant cycle.

 7. Grants can take 6-9 months to secure.

-Grant cycles vary, and while some may happen on a “rolling basis,” others involve a longer process that can last 6-9 months.
-A few steps in the grant process include research, identifying prospects, relationship building with prospective grantors, waiting for grant cycles to open, crafting a proposal, waiting for award notifications, and finally receiving a check!
-For this reason, most professional grant writers recommend that organizations identify their projects and begin prospecting for grants 12-18 months before the organization needs the dollars in hand.
-When referring to state or federal grant cycles, the initial process can take 12+ months.
+Grant cycles vary.
+Some happen on a “rolling basis” while others involve a 6-9 month process.
+There are several steps in the typical grant process.
+Steps include things like grant research, relationship building, crafting a proposal, waiting for award notifications, and finally receiving a check!
+For this reason, most grant writers recommend that organizations identify their projects and begin prospecting for grants 12-18 months before they need the dollars in hand.
+State and Federal Grant cycles can take over 12 months.